Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Experiments

 \section{Experiments}

-We conduct three experiments.
-First, we compare SPECTRUM against SOTA structure learning techniques (Section ~\ref{sec:knowledgeGraphCompletion}).
-Second, we demonstrate the scalability of SPECTRUM, by running it on larger datasets where previous SOTA failed (Section ~\ref{sec:PSLexperiments}).
-For completeness, in Appendix~\ref{appx:experimentalDetails} we compare SPECTRUM to MLN structure learners, demonstrating that the restrictions (Section~\ref{sec:restrictionsOnMinedRules}) do not reduce the quality of the theories; achieving 16\% better accuracy whilst reducing runtime to under 1\% compared to less-restrictive MLN learners.
+We conducted three experiments.
+First, we ran SPECTRUM on five standard benchmarks to compare against SOTA structure learning techniques using fuzzy logic semantics.
+Second, we ran it on larger datasets used in PSL literature to demonstrate the scalability of SPECTRUM.
+For completeness, in Appendix~\ref{appx:experimentalDetails} we compare SPECTRUM to MLN learners using MLN semantics for the weights.